 The type 1 system is mainly focused on interactive computing and easy access for users.
-The system is made of the YouGene cluster hosted at SDU.
+The system is made of the YouGene cluster hosted at SDU (see cluster specs here) and the OpenStack cluster at AAU.
 SDU researchers can access the cluster resources via their UCloud account.
-For the cluster specs, check here.

 This type of HPC system typically has a large number of cores which can be a mix between cost-effective and calculation-efficient units.
 Type 2 also has the ability to handle large amounts of data and its main focus is on high-throughput performance.

 There are three type 2 HPC systems available at national level for SDU researchers:

 The hardware accessible to SDU users for a type 2 HPC project is shown in the table below.

 |Xeon Gold 6230 Cascade Lake, 40 cores, 192 GB

 |AMD EPYC Rome 7452, 64 cores, 512 GB